-Better yet, get yourself and iPad and a Foreflight subscription.
+Better yet, get yourself an iPad and a Foreflight subscription.
 Which brings me to my third method of checking NOTAMs.

-Foreflight automatically translates the NOTAMS into plain english.
-This is a godsend for the NOTAM-reading-impaired (like me).
+Foreflight automatically translates the NOTAMS into plain English.
+This is a godsend for the NOTAM-reading-impaired.

 The user interface is superior.